vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-listrak-pixel.md

 - **Use SKU Reference ID**: Send Listrak SKU reference IDs instead of VTEX SKU IDs.

+- **Image Size (in pixels)**: Set dimensions for images imported to Listrak.
+If left blank, the default size for your store's thumbnail images wil be used, usually 100x100 pixels.

 **Listrak Fields and Values (Optional)**

 The following optional settings allow you to map VTEX product specifications to specific Listrak fields.
 If left blank, they will be filled according to the default behavior explained below:

 - **Category**: Input the name of the product specification field containing the product's main category.
 If left blank, this will be automatically set as the first category that the product belongs to.

 - **Sub Category**: Input the name of the product specification field containing the product's secondary category.
 If left blank, this will be automatically set as "Type/Silhouette".